 And good things keep repeating as I was invited back to visit Paul Wyse-ET3PMW (now in Ethiopia)who had hosted me earlier in NW Uganda.
 We had a grand time playing with antennas and radios, talking "shop" and and giving out some 'Q's in the 2002 WPX-CW contest.
 Later Paul (who had operated in many African countries) joined us at ZP6T for the CQWWCW at the fine station owned by ZP5MAL, who later accompanied us at V26B.

-We were joined at ZP6T by a third friend Jorge -CX6VM.
-Tom, Jorge and I became good friends and later made many dxpeditions together, including Ti5N, 9Y4W, PJ4X, and other times I would visit the station of ZP5AZL and operate as ZP0Z.
+We were joined at ZP6T in November 2002 by a third friend Jorge -CX6VM.
+Tom, Jorge and I were good friends and later made many dxpeditions together, including Ti5N, 9Y4W, PJ4X, and other times I would visit the station of ZP5AZL and operate as ZP0Z.
 Jorge, CX6VM began collecting antennas and towers, and I kept encouraging him to put them in the air.
 Finally he built a beautiful station on a huge ranch in northern Uruguay, and Tom and I joined his new station to operate as CW6V.
 Later I returned several times to join Jorge as CW5W, and also returned to Paraguay many times to operate in the contest and visit my friends there.

 Two years later I returned to Haiti for another radio tower project and establish a new station in Jacmel.
 After the work was completed, I operated as HH8/N3BNA.
 During the same time, I made a trip to Honduras to visit an old friend and although hospitalized, I went back to the mountains to operate in the contest despite having severe hearing loss due to a medication error.
 Despite all the odds, I put in a strong effort as HQ5A.